Half-mast: Russia

 All regional flags and departmental ensigns are flown at half-mast on national or regional mourning days alongside the national flag.
 Firms and non-governmental organizations, embassies and representatives of international organizations often join mourning.
 National or regional mourning usually lasts for one day.

 Saudi Arabia

 The flag of Saudi Arabia is never flown at half-mast.

 The flag of Saudi Arabia is never flown at half-mast because it bears the Shahada.
-It is one of the four such flags in the world which are not given this treatment, the other three being Afghanistan and Somaliland, which also display the Shahada, and Iraq, which bears the Takbir.
+It is one of four such flags in the world which are not given this treatment, the other three being those of Afghanistan and Somaliland, which also display the Shahada, and Iraq, which bears the Takbir.
 Since all four bear the concept of the unique right of Allah to be worshipped alone, the flags are never lowered to half-mast even as a sign of mourning.

 Singapore

 Flags of Singapore outside The Fullerton Hotel Singapore were flown at half-mast to mark the death of Lee Kuan Yew.

 The flag of Singapore is flown at half-mast in Singapore following the deaths of an "important personage" (such as state leaders) and during periods of national mourning.
 Examples include: